 Grizzly Bears at GWDC

 See grizzly bears from as far away as Alaska and as close as Yellowstone National Park.
 Each bear at the Grizzly & Wolf Discovery Center has its own unique story, but they all have something in common; they came to reside here after becoming nuisance bears or orphaned cubs of a nuisance bear.
 These bears learn to obtain food from people, damage property in search of food or become aggressive toward people and are usually killed.
-Instead of being destroyed, the eight bears that reside at the Center were rescued and are ambassadors for their counterparts in the wild.
+Instead of being destroyed, the seven bears that reside at the Center were rescued and are ambassadors for their counterparts in the wild.

 The bears have a large outdoor habitat that includes many natural features that gives them a comfortable and stimulating environment to roam in.
 The animal care staff rotates a combination of bears into the habitat throughout the day.
 Keepers also hide food in the habitat, stock the pond with live trout and rearrange features regularly.
 The bears are healthy both physically and mentally and exhibit all kinds of natural bear behavior throughout the day making them a delight to watch.

 Meet the Bears:

 On September 6th 2011, the Center welcomed a new resident bear, Coram a three-year-old grizzly who unfortunately became habituated to human foods and garbage.
 According to Montana Fish, Wildlife & Parks Region 1, Coram began boldly walking through town and finding non-natural foods from residential areas.
 He didn’t forget that easy food source.
 Once he and his family left the den this spring, he headed right into town again.
 He was trapped and moved for the second time in May.
 More reports came in about a bear walking up onto people’s porches and getting into dog food.
 When it turned out that the three year old bear had been trapped in town a third time, wildlife managers had to face the fact that this bear was not going to learn and would have to be removed from the wild.
 Coram has adapted well and enthusiastically wrestles daily with many other bears.
 Adopt Coram.